sadayas/strokerisks/README.md

 These attributes include:
 * Gender: male, female, or other
 * Age: integer answer
-* Marital Status: Is the patient married? yes or no
+* Marital Status: Has the patient ever been married? yes or no
 * Work: What does the patient do for work?
-Private, self-employed, government job, children, unemployed (note: the values "children" and "unemployed" were joined to make the   value "no_work")
+Private, self-employed, government job, children, unemployed (note: the values "children" and "unemployed" were joined to make the   value "Never_worked")
 * Smoking status: Does the patient smoke?
 Never smoked, formerly smoked, smokes, unknown
 * Residence: What kind of community does the patient live in?
 Urban or rural
 * Hypertension: Does the patient have high blood pressure? yes or no